Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 4: Research Business License Requirements

-It’s important to understand the kind of licensing and registration your business requires, which may vary based on your business’s nature and locale.
+It’s important to understand the kind of licensing and registration your business requires, which may vary depending on its nature and locale.

 Washington State business license: If your business fits any of these descriptions, you’ll need a business license: